dzapataHDI/nomemory/MockNeat.md

 | `long[] arrayLong(long[] source)` | Method to shuffle an array of long primitive values. |
 | `String string(String source)` | Method to shuffle a String. |

+Example for generating 5 random permutation of a given `int[]` array:

 ```
 java
 MockNeat mockNeat = MockNeat.threadLocal();